I'm a web developer, Internet marketer, and a recovering anxiety sufferer. I write about mental health/wellness issues and technology.

 - Early exposure to violent media.
 Some children are traumatized by inappropriate exposure to scary movies, TV shows, comic books, etc. This American Life recently aired a piece about an adult man who's still trying to heal from a painful encounter with Stanley Kubrick's "The Shining" when he was six.

 - A near-death experience.
-Perhaps you had a close call with death yourself, an experience in which you nearly died and suffered PTSD about afterwards.
+Perhaps you had a close call with death yourself, an experience in which you nearly died and suffered PTSD about afterward.

 - Family attitudes about death.
 Some families have very strong taboos around talking about, grieving, or even acknowledging death.
 Maybe your family instilled in you attitudes that later became necrophobic in nature.